Memory Management in Operating Systems

 This technique allows the operating system to temporarily transfer pages of memory to a hard disk when the physical memory is full.

-In conclusion, memory management is an essential aspect of operating systems and requires a balanced approach to ensure optimal utilization of memory resources.
+Memory management is an essential aspect of operating systems and requires a balanced approach to ensure optimal utilization of memory resources.

 The different memory management techniques used by operating systems provide various advantages and disadvantages, and it is up to the operating system designer to choose the best method based on their specific requirements.